Fabio Perini (company): Entering the Körber Group

-In 1994 the founder Fabio Perini sells his company to the German multinational group Körber.

-Fabio Perini S.p.A. headquarters remains in Lucca, Italy.
+In 1994 the founder Fabio Perini sold his company to the German multinational group Körber, meanwhile remaining company's headquarters in Lucca, Italy.

-After that, the growing of the company goes on; three new overseas branches are opened in Asia: two selling offices (Singapore, 1994; Seoul, 1995) and one manufacturing plant (Shanghai, 2002).
+Next years after Körber acquisition, three new overseas branches were opened in Asia: two selling offices (Singapore, 1994; Seoul, 1995) and one manufacturing plant (Shanghai, 2002).

-In 2003 Perini Engraving S.r.l. is opened in Lucca: Perini Engraving is a division of the Fabio Perini S.p.A. group specialized in the design and manufacturing of customized embossing rolls for tissue production.
+In 2003 Perini Engraving S.r.l. (it.
+Società a responsabilità Limitata) was opened in Lucca, a division of the Fabio Perini S.p.A. group specialized in the design and manufacturing of customized embossing rolls for tissue production.

 Products

 Some of the machinery designed and manufactured by Fabio Perini S.p.A. are: